On the Past, Present, and Future of the Diebold-Yilmaz Approach to Dynamic Network Connectedness

 \begin{spacing}{1} {Abstract}: We offer retrospective and prospective assessments of the Diebold-Yilmaz connectedness research program, combined with personal recollections of its development.
 Its centerpiece in many respects is \cite{DieboldandYilmaz2014}, around which our discussion is organized.

 \end{spacing}

 \begin{spacing}{1}

-{Acknowledgments}: We are grateful to the editors for selecting our paper, and to our many colleagues and students -- in particular our wonderfully connected network of ``connectedness coauthors" -- for their myriad contributions to the research program described here and their friendship over the years.
+{Acknowledgments}: We are grateful to the editors for selecting our paper, and to our many colleagues and students -- in particular our wonderfully-connected network of ``connectedness coauthors" -- for their myriad contributions to the research program described here and their friendship over the years.
 We are also grateful to Tim Bollerslev, who provided helpful comments on an earlier draft.
+Yilmaz gratefully acknowledges the support of The Scientific and Technological Research Council of Turkey (TUBITAK) under grant number 121C271.
 All remaining errors of omission or commission are our alone.

 \end{spacing}